-Well, let’s try to save some money and find out some standard, but less cost destinations to move around.
-And here how I travelled like a local in Kolkata, India 🙂
+Well, let’s try to save some money and find out some standard, but fewer cost destinations to move around.
+And here how I traveled like a local in Kolkata, India 🙂

 Every time I have chosen Marquis Street, good to stay here, many budgets but standard hotels are available.
 You can try Hotel 21, Paradise Hotel International or Paradise Guest House to stay.
-Easy communication service available from this street, mostly connected with main areas and places through tram, bus, taxi and auto in low fare.
+Easy communication service available from this street, mostly connected with main areas and places through tram, bus, taxi, and auto in low fare.
 Good for shops and eat nearby.
-By walking you can go to many popular streets and travel destinations.
-My favorite Sudder Street and Park Street are also near from this area.
-The Chitpur Railway Station is also near from Marquis Street and many Dhaka to Kolkata bus services are available as well.
+By walking, you can go to many popular streets and travel destinations.
+My favorite Sudder Street and Park Street are also near to this area.
+The Chitpur Railway Station is also near from Marquis Street, and many Dhaka to Kolkata bus services are available as well.

 Many, many places you can do that so.
-Unbelievably, food lovers you must visit Kolkata at least once if you try to taste ‘Many Varieties in Food’.
+Unbelievably, food lovers you must visit Kolkata at least once if you try to taste ‘Many Varieties of Food’.
 Many tasty street foods are available.
 Oh worry about hygiene, come on try once, it is.
-And of course, many veg and non-veg restaurants are available in every street.
-My favorite Bengali cuisine restaurant is Kasturi, it’s not budget restaurant and for that you can try Arafat and Dawat restaurant on Marquis Street.
+And of course, many veg and non-veg restaurants are available on every street.
+My favorite Bengali cuisine restaurant is Kasturi, it’s not a budget restaurant, and for that, you can try Arafat and Dawat restaurant on Marquis Street.
 Oh yes, and for this summer must try pure fruit juices from almost every corner of the street.
 I love that always 🙂

 Find More: Seven Best Restaurants in Kolkata To Try